 This jackfruit burger is fully of tangy, sweet BBQ flavor and topped with spicy guacamole.

 Sometimes only a burger will do.
 Am I right?
-This pulled BBQ jackfruit burger is arguably better than it's non-vegan pulled pork counterpart.
+I've made recipes for chicken fried tofu burgers and crunchy TVP burgers, but this recipe is something a bit different.
+It's a vegan version of a pulled pork burger.
+And, BBQ jackfruit burger is arguably better than it's non-vegan pulled pork counterpart.

 You might be wondering, "what is jackfruit, and why is it such a popular meat substitute?"
 Jackfruit is a large tropical fruit that's grown in Asia, Africa and South American.
 Under its bumpy skin, jackfruit has a stringy, meaty interior that's similar to the texture of pulled pork.
 Jackfruit's ability to quickly absorb other flavors has made it a popular meat substitute in tacos, nachos, curries and burgers (like this one!)